 Circumvention & Anonymity tools list

-- The traffic can be monitored by the government on different points of the path.
+- Internet traffic can be monitored by the government on different points of the path.

 - The client is suffering from online censorship.